tedtoal/Button_TT/README.md

 }
 ```

+Some function calls to note above are the *touch* object's *getPoint()* to retrieve the current screen (x,y) coordinates being touched, and three functions of the *ts_display* object: *findTS_calibration()* performs the actual calibration work by determining which calibration parameter values will map the touchscreen (x,y) coordinates into the corresponding display (x,y) coordinates, *setTS_calibration()* sets those new calibration parameter values as the ones currently in use, and *mapTStoDisplay()* maps a touchscreen (x,y) coordinate into a corresponding display (x,y) coordinate using the current calibration parameters.

-## Using button values
+## Accessing and using button values

 How is a button *used* within the program?
 Some buttons perform actions immediately upon being tapped, such as the "Cancel" and "Save" buttons in the previous section.
 Others are simply labels that don't change.
-Some buttons may be values that *do change*, such as buttons that hold and display integer values displayed.
-A simple text label button could also change its label.
+Some buttons may have values that *do change*, such as those that hold and display integer values.
+A simple text label button could also *change* its label.
 For example, maybe a thermostat mode button changes its label between "Off", "On", and "Auto" each time it is tapped.

 How does a program *access* these button values when it needs them?
-For integer-valued buttons the code would call the button *getValue()* function to obtain the current value.
-For label buttons, it could call the *getLabel()* function, but a better method might be to use an enum to represent the possible text strings the button can display, with a variable holding the current enum value, and each time the button is pressed, the enum value is advanced and the new value translated into a string that is set as the new button text by calling *setLabel()*.
+For integer-valued buttons the code would call the button *getValue()* function to obtain the current integer value.
+For label buttons, it *could* call the *getLabel()* function to get the current text string value.
+However, for many label buttons, a better method might be to use an enum to represent the possible text string values the button can have, with a variable holding the current enum value, and each time the button is pressed, the enum value is advanced and the new value is translated into a string that is set as the new button text by calling *setLabel()*.
 Then, the button value is always available in the enum variable.

+To change a button's value in response to some event (such as a tap of another button, or *any* event), the button *setLabel()* function is called for label buttons, or *setValue()* for integer buttons.
+The functions *setLabelAndDrawIfChanged()* and *setValueAndDrawIfChanged()* can also be used.
+These combine the setting of the new button value with a call to *drawButton()*, but the button is only drawn if the value actually changed, which avoids needless flickering of the display.

+There is also a *drawIfChanged()* button.
+Each button uses a flag to track whether a change has been made to any aspect of its state that affects the way it is drawn, whether it be a change of value, color, or position for example. *drawIfChanged()* only draws the button if that flag has been set.
+Drawing the button at any time clears the flag. *drawIfChanged()* as well as *setLabelAndDrawIfChanged()* and *setValueAndDrawIfChanged()* all have a boolean argument named *forceDraw* that defaults to false, but if set true by the caller, forces the function to draw the button even if the "changed" flag is not set.
+This is useful when it is necessary to force draw a button when its screen is initially drawn, but subsequently to only draw it when the change flag has been set.

 When buttons are initialized, they must be set to their initial values.
 Rather than coding a fixed value in the *initButton()* call, the value might instead come from a variable, such as for example the *NVsettings* variable used in a section above to illustrate use of EEPROM to store program settings.
-Another method is to initialize the button to a fixed value (such as for example its longest possible string, if the button is being auto-sized), and after *initButton()* returns, call *setLabel()* to set the actual desired initial label, or call *setValue()* to set the desired initial value of integer-valued buttons.
+Another method is to initialize the button to a fixed value (such as for example to its longest possible string, if the button is being auto-sized), and after *initButton()* returns, call *setLabel()* to set the desired initial label, or call *setValue()* to set the desired initial value of integer-valued buttons.

 ## Creating new button styles: a button class with a "+" in it